la-rika/Mix_it_up_capstoneProject/README.md

 # Mix_it_up_capstoneProject
-capstone projects are progects assigned by coding courses to practice new skills just learned.
+Capstone projects are progects assigned by coding courses to practice new skills just learned.